bobg/go-generics/Readme.md

 checking for the presence of items, and iterating over items.

-# Iter

-The `iter` package implements efficient, typesafe iterators that can convert to and from Go slices, maps, and channels, and produce iterators over the values from function calls and goroutines.
-There is also an iterator over the results of a SQL query;
-the usual collection of functions on iterators (`Filter`, `Map`, `Concat`, `Accum`, etc.).

 # Parallel

 The `parallel` package contains functions for coordinating parallel workers: